TshepoShale/Introduction-to-Python/README.md

 #### Namespaces:
 Mapping from names, to objects.
 In other words,namespace is like a box where you keep all your variables (names of things), and funcitons (the actions that you do).
 Same with creating a class; when you create a class, it has its own namespace, to store it's own stuff. eg. Your ID number.
+                                                                --- END OF WEEK 3 ---
+## Week 4:
+## Day 1:

+### Inheritance and Private Variables:
+Built-in methods for inheritance:
+#### * isinstance():
+Checks if an object belongs to a particular class, or a tuple of classes.

+eg.
+class Animal:
+pass
+class Dog(Animal):
+pass
+my_dog = Dog()
+print(isinstance(my_dog,Dog)) # true statement here.
+print(isintance(my_dog,Animal))

+#### * issubclass():
+Used to check if a class, is a sublass of another class.
+Also helps you verify inheritance between two classes (their relationship).

+eg.
+class Animal:
+pass
+class Mammal (Animal):
+pass
+print(issubclass(Mammal, Animal))
+print(issubclass(Animal,Mammal))

+#### Different Types of Inheritances:

+* Single Inheritance:
+Child class only inheriting from one parent.
+* Multiple inheritance:
+Child class inheriting from more than one parent class.
+* Multi-level inheritance:
+Child class becoming th eparent class, for another class.
+* Hierarchial inheritance:
+Child class becoming the parent class, for another class.

+#### Private Variables:
+To make instance variables priivate in Python, you use an underscore, with a name. eg. _variable eg. class myClass: def __init__ (self): self._private_variable = 10 obj = myClass() print(obj._private_variable)

+##### * getattr():
+Used to get value of attributes, from an object.

+##### * setattr():
+Sets the value of an attribute, to an object.

+##### * delattr():
+Deletews an attribute from an object.

+## Day 2:
+### Iterators and Generators:
+#### Iterators:
+An iterator is an object that represents a sequence of data.
+It allows you to loop through the elements of a collection, like a list or a tuple, one at a time.
+Think of it as a pointer that points to an element in a sequence, and you can move this pointer to the next element until you reach the end.

+my_list = [1, 2, 3, 4, 5]
+my_iterator = iter(my_list)

+#### Generators:
+A generator is a special type of iterator.
+While iterators are typically created using classes, generators are created using functions with the yield keyword.
+The main difference is that generators allow you to iterate over a potentially infinite sequence without having to store all the values in memory.

+def my_generator():
+    yield 1
+    yield 2
+    yield 3
+    yield 4
+    yield 5

+ Use the generator in a loop
+gen = my_generator()
+for value in gen:
+    print(value)
+ Output: 1, 2, 3, 4, 5

+ Access elements one by one
+print(next(my_iterator))  # Output: 1
+print(next(my_iterator))  # Output: 2
+...and so on
+The yield statement in the function pauses its state, allowing you to resume from where it left off when you call next() again.
+This makes generators memory-efficient for large sequences.

+In summary:

+Iterators allow you to go through a sequence of elements one at a time.
+Generators are a special type of iterator created using functions with yield, offering a memory-efficient way to generate sequences.

+## Day 3:
+### Dates,Times, Data Compression, Output Formatting and More... :
+#### datetime Module:
+Provides classes for working with dates and times. eg. from datetime import datetime now = datetime.now() print(now)

+#### Data Compression:
+Reducing file storage for smoother, and faster transferring over a network.
+#### Gzip:
+Convenient interface for working with GZIP compressed files.

+eg.
+import gzip
+data = b "Compress using gzip" with gzip.open('compressed.gz','wb') as f: f.write(data)

+##### Performance Management:
+* Use built-in functions and modules, and libraries.
+* Use efficient algorithms & data structures.

+##### Datasets in Python:
+Embedding sets directly, in the documentation of a module, class, or a function.

+* NB: If everything is correct in your code, there wull be no output.
+If something is incorrect, dataset will print information about the failure.
+* Doctests help in making sure that your examples are correct, and up-to-date. eg. def add (a,b): # adding 2 numbers add(2,3) return a+b

+  ##### Lossy Compression:
+  Usually used for music & files.

+  ##### * reprlib in Python:
+  Used when working with large data structures.
+Produces a string representation of the object, that is limited in length. eg. import reprlib data = [ 1,2,3,4,5,6,7,8,9,10 ] short_repr = reprlib.repr(data) print(short_rep)

+  ##### * pprint in Python:
+  Provides more readable representation of data structures.
+  * Offers readability
+  * Offers indentation
+  * Line-breaking (break lines to fit the display).
+  * You can also customize output width.

+##### locale Module:
+Helps you with formatting your program to interpret dates, times, and currency formats.
+In other words, it helps your program speak to users, in a certain language, by presenting info, in a way that users can resonate with culturally.

+## Day 4:
+### pip:
+#### What is pip?:
+Helps you easily bring tools (libraries and packages), for your Python projects.
+How to install it:
+pip install tool_name
+### Floating-Point Arithmetic:
+Involves representing real numbers (those with decimal points), using a fixed amount of memory. eg. result = 0.1 + 0.2 print(result) # output may not exactly be 0.3 if result == 0.3:  # comparison print("Equal")
+else:
+print("Not Equal") # compiler might print this due to rounding errors.
+* NB: PC's do not represent all real numbers exactly, due to limited memory.
+Also, please note that rouding erros can occur.
+Lastly, some decimal numbers cannot be represented in binary exactly, resulting in representation errors.

+#### Templating in Python:
+Creating templates that define how dynamic content should be inserted into a document.
+It's also reusable, and makes your content dynamic.

+#### Logging:
+Basically keeping track of information, or what your program is doing.
+Helps you log messages, like reporting issues.
+Logging can help you minotr, by means of tracing back to where an issue occured.
+It can also help you see where/what the program was doing at different points.

+#### Virtual Environments in Python:
+Seperate workspaces for each of your projects.
+These workspaces also come in different versions.
+You decide on a directory where you want to place it, and then run a module as a script, with the directory path.
+##### cmd to create Work Environment in Python:
+1). python - venv my_environment
+2). my_environment\Scripts\activate
+* Virtual environments kep different versions of libraries and modules seperate, to avoid conflict.

+  ### Floating-point Arithmetic:
+  Involves representing real numbers (those with decimal points), using a fixed amount of memory. eg. result = 0.1 + 0.2 print(result) (Output may not exactly be 0.3) if result == 0.3: (Comparison) print("Equal")
+  else:
+  print("Not Equal") (Here the compiler might print this output, due to rounding errors.

+NB:
+* PC's cannot represent all real numbers exactly, due to limited memory.
+* Rounding errors can occur.
+* Some decimal numbers cannot be represented in binary exactly, resulting in representation errors.

+                                                                    ---  END OF WEEK 4 ---